Documents in Distress - and what we can do!

 £100.00 will conserve a small document

 If you would like to help preserve a document please make a donation, either on-line or by cheque payable to Ceredigion County Council.
-Send your donation to Ceredigion Archives, County Offices, Marine Terrace, Aberystwyth SY23 2DE.
+Send your donation to Ceredigion Archives, The Old Town Hall, Queen's Square, Aberystwyth SY23 2EB.

 Ceredigion Archives - 40 years of preserving the past for the future - and counting